-VI.A.2.b)

-Levels of Supervision

-To promote appropriate resident supervision while providing for graded authority and responsibility, the program must use the following classification of supervision:
+VI.A.2.b) Levels of Supervision To promote appropriate resident supervision while providing for graded authority and responsibility, the program must use the following classification of supervision: VI.A.2.b).(1) Direct Supervision: VI.A.2.b).(1).(a) the supervising physician is physically present with the resident during the key portions of the patient interaction; or,

-VI.A.2.b).(1)

-Direct Supervision:

-VI.A.2.b).(1).(a)

-the supervising physician is physically present with the resident during the key portions of the patient interaction; or,

-VI.A.2.b).(1).(a).(i)

-PGY-1 residents must initially be supervised directly, only as described in VI.A.2.b).(1).(a).
-(Core)

-VI.A.2.b).(1).(a).(ii)

-Resident performance of procedures must be done under direct supervision where the supervising physician is physically present.
-(Core)

-VI.A.2.b).(1).(b) the supervising physician and/or patient is not physically present with the resident and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.
-VI.A.2.b).(1).(b).(i) Direct supervision through appropriate telecommunication technology must be limited to history-taking and patient examination, assessment, and counseling.
-(Core) VI.A.2.b).(2) Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the resident for guidance and is available to provide appropriate direct supervision.
+VI.A.2.b).(1).(a).(i) PGY-1 residents must initially be supervised directly, only as described in VI.A.2.b).(1).(a). ^(Core) VI.A.2.b).(1).(b) the supervising physician and/or patient is not physically present with the resident and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.
+VI.A.2.b).(2) Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the resident for guidance and is available to provide appropriate direct supervision.
 VI.A.2.b).(3) Oversight - the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.
-VI.A.2.c) The program must define when physical presence of a supervising physician is required.
-(Core) VI.A.2.d) The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each resident must be assigned by the program director and faculty members.
-(Core) VI.A.2.d).(1) The program director must evaluate each resident's abilities based on specific criteria, guided by the Milestones.
-(Core) VI.A.2.d).(2) Faculty members functioning as supervising physicians must delegate portions of care to residents based on the needs of the patient and the skills of each resident.
-(Core) VI.A.2.d).(3) Senior residents or fellows should serve in a supervisory role to junior residents in recognition of their progress toward independence, based on the needs of each patient and the skills of the individual resident or fellow.
-(Detail) VI.A.2.e) Programs must set guidelines for circumstances and events in which residents must communicate with the supervising faculty member(s).
-(Core) VI.A.2.e).(1) Each resident must know the limits of their scope of authority, and the circumstances under which the resident is permitted to act with conditional independence.
-(Outcome)
+VI.A.2.c) The program must define when physical presence of a supervising physician is required. ^(Core) VI.A.2.d) The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each resident must be assigned by the program director and faculty members. ^(Core) VI.A.2.d).(1) The program director must evaluate each resident's abilities based on specific criteria, guided by the Milestones. ^(Core) VI.A.2.d).(2) Faculty members functioning as supervising physicians must delegate portions of care to residents based on the needs of the patient and the skills of each resident. ^(Core) VI.A.2.d).(3) Senior residents or fellows should serve in a supervisory role to junior residents in recognition of their progress toward independence, based on the needs of each patient and the skills of the individual resident or fellow. ^(Detail) VI.A.2.e) Programs must set guidelines for circumstances and events in which residents must communicate with the supervising faculty member(s). ^(Core) VI.A.2.e).(1) Each resident must know the limits of their scope of authority, and the circumstances under which the resident is permitted to act with conditional independence. ^(Outcome)